 Settlement Planning is a term that settlement planners commonly use, but is not a common phrase.
-Most people probably don’t know what settlement planning means.
+Most people probably don’t know what it means.

 Settlement planning includes: